 top of page

-Anglers in the Tallahassee area are advised to break out their fly rods, limber bream poles, or light spinning tackle this spring, because shellcrackers should be bedding in Lake Talquin by early May and bluegill won't be far behind.
+Anglers in the Tallahassee area are advised to break out their fly rods, limber bream poles, or light spinning tackle this spring, because shellcrackers should be bedding in Lake Talquin by late April/early May and bluegill won't be far behind.
 What's more, both species should continue biting well throughout the summer months.
 Local biologists recommend working the upper end of the reservoir and in the back of various creeks in depths ranging from three to seven feet.
-The standard fare-live worms and crickets, small jigs, Beetle Spins, and fly gear-will all provide good results.
+The standard fare-live worms and crickets, small jigs, beetle spins, and fly gear-will all provide good results.

 Boat ramps and fishing piers are located off Hwy 20 (Coe Landing Road, William's Landing, etc) and Hwy 267 (Cooks Landing Road, McCall Bridge Road, etc).
 Check out the interactive map on our website for specific details on boat ramps and directions.